Non Food

 Cellulose-based chemical Fibres

 Viscose, modal, and lyocell remain among the most important textile materials in our range.
-However, the fact that they come from renewable sources doesn't automatically make them sustainable.
-Therefore, we rely on cellulose-based chemical fibers from more sustainable sources.
-These fibers come from certified forestry at a minimum and are largely processed using more sustainable methods.
+But here too, the fact that they are renewable does not automatically make them sustainable.
+That is why we rely on cellulose-based chemical fibers from more sustainable sources.
+The fibers come from FSC® or PEFC® certified forestry at a minimum and, for the most part, are also processed in a more sustainable manner.

 Foto des Materials zellulosebasierte Chemiefasern